 - Minimizing the risk of fat necrosis;

 - Sending resected breast tissue to Pathology for analysis.
 Drains are rarely used.

 Patients are pleasantly surprised that post-op pain isn’t as extensive as they may have imagined.
-Generally most patients wean off pain medications, within 3-5-days.
-We make recommendations for activity restriction, wound care, and supportive bras, which should be worn for a minimum of 2-4 weeks, postop.
+Generally, most patients wean off pain medications, within 3-5-days.
+We make recommendations for activity restriction, wound care, and supportive bras, which should be worn for a minimum of 2-4 weeks, postoperatively.
 No external sutures are utilized.
 The average time to return to normal activity 7-10 days and full exercise 30 days.